-You can join one of the many trade associations tied to national defense and federal contracting.
-Recommend you visit some upcoming events and webinars to understand the hot topics and leading members.
+You can join one of the many trade associations tied to national defense and Federal contracting.
+We recommend you visit some upcoming events and webinars to understand the hot topics and leading members.

-Aerospace Industries Association (AIA) – CEO-level officers from across our more than 300 member companies guide these efforts, strengthening the industry’s ability to effectively support America’s national security and economy.
-We work with member company representatives through councils and committees to advise the government on critical issues and cultivate a unified perspective on the many challenges and opportunities facing the industry.
+Aerospace Industries Association (AIA): Chief Executive Officer – level officers from across more than 300 member companies guide these efforts, strengthening the industry’s ability to effectively support America’s national security and economy.
+AIA works with member company representatives through councils and committees to advise the government on critical issues and cultivate a unified perspective on the many challenges and opportunities facing the industry.

-Defense Entrepreneurs Forum (DEF) – Promoting a culture of innovation in the national security community.
-Inspire, connect, and empower people by convening events, forging partnerships, and delivering tangible solutions to promote a culture of innovation in the U.S. national security community.
+Defense Entrepreneurs Forum (DEF): Promoting a culture of innovation in the national security community.
+DEF inspires, connects, and empowers people by convening events, forging partnerships, and delivering tangible solutions to promote a culture of innovation in the U.S. national security community.

-Air Force Communications and Electronics Association (AFCEA) – AFCEA is a member-based, non-profit association for professionals that provides highly sought after thought leadership, engagement and networking opportunities.
-We focus on cyber, command, control, communications, computers and intelligence to address national and international security challenges.
+Air Force Communications and Electronics Association (AFCEA): AFCEA is a member-based, non-profit association for professionals that provides highly sought after thought leadership, engagement and networking opportunities.
+AFCEA focuses on cyber, command, control, communications, computers and intelligence to address national and international security challenges.

-IT Industry Council (ITI) – ITI advocates for improved procurement policies and practices, while identifying business development opportunities and sharing market intelligence with our industry participants on the federal, state, and local levels of government.
+IT Industry Council (ITI): ITI advocates for improved procurement policies and practices, while identifying business development opportunities and sharing market intelligence with industry participants on the Federal, state, and local levels of government.

-DoD as part of the contracting process will often hold one or more “Industry Days” events to meet with companies to communicate their requirements, plans for an upcoming contract, solicit feedback, and identify interest from industry.
+As part of the contracting process, the DoD will often hold one or more “Industry Days” events to meet with companies to communicate their requirements, plans for an upcoming contract, solicit feedback, and identify interest from industry.
 These events are invaluable for companies to network with each other to identify partners to strengthen their offering to win the contract.
 Attending these events with a clear pitch of your offerings will help you make valuable business development connections.

-There are currently 32 DoD and Intelligence Community sponsored Other Transaction Consortia organized around key technologies and/or mission areas.
+There are currently 30+ DoD and Intelligence Community sponsored Other Transaction Consortia organized around key technologies and/or mission areas.
 Dozens of companies, with a focus on non-traditional companies, collaborate and compete on research and prototyping projects, with the potential for follow-on production.
-Joining an OT consortia exposes you to many other companies and DoD organizations who may offer partnership opportunities to collaborate on studies, S&T, and R&D projects.
+Joining an OT consortium exposes you to many other companies and DoD organizations that may offer partnership opportunities to collaborate on studies, S&T, and R&D projects.
 Successful efforts may progress to major development and production contracts.